-a) Unsupervised activities - Teaching, training or instruction, care for or supervise children, provide advice / guidance on wellbeing, drive a vehicle only for children b) Work for a Limited Range of Establishments (Specified places) - Where there is an opportunity for contact, for example schools, children's homes, childcare premises (but not work by supervised volunteers) c) Healthcare / Relevant Personal Care - for example washing or dressing; or health care by or supervised by a professional, even if done once d) Registered Child-minding and Foster-Carers Description of an adult or child who has been identified (by probation services / Youth Justice Service, Police or health services, individually or via the Multi-Agency Public Protection Arrangements) as posing an on-going risk to a child (replaces the term Schedule 1 Offender).
-Single Agency Assessment Form Defined for the purposes of this guidance as: protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best life chances.
-(Definition provided by Working Together 2015) Section 17 of the Children's Act 1989 imposes on every local authority a duty to safeguard and promote the welfare of children in the area who are in need.
-Section 47 of the Children Act requires every local authority to make enquiries about children thought to be at risk, enabling them to decide whether they need to take further action to safeguard and promote the child's welfare.
-Manager in any agency above first line manager.
-SCRs are undertaken when: (a) abuse or neglect of a child is known or suspected; and (b) either -
+a) Unsupervised activities - Teaching, training or instruction, care for or supervise children, provide advice / guidance on wellbeing, drive a vehicle only for children b) Work for a Limited Range of Establishments (Specified places) - Where there is an opportunity for contact, for example schools, children's homes, childcare premises (but not work by supervised volunteers) c) Healthcare / Relevant Personal Care - for example washing or dressing; or health care by or supervised by a professional, even if done once d) Registered Child-minding and Foster-Carers Risk to child Description of an adult or child who has been identified (by probation services / Youth Justice Service, Police or health services, individually or via the Multi-Agency Public Protection Arrangements) as posing an on-going risk to a child (replaces the term Schedule 1 Offender).
+SARF Single Agency Assessment Form Defined for the purposes of this guidance as: promoting the welfare protecting children from maltreatment; of children preventing impairment of children's health or development; ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best life chances.
+(Definition provided by Working Together 2015) Section 17 Section 17 of the Children's Act 1989 imposes on every local authority a duty to safeguard and promote the welfare of children in the area who are in need.
+Section 47 Enquiry Section 47 of the Children Act requires every local authority to make enquiries about children thought to be at risk, enabling them to decide whether they need to take further action to safeguard and promote the child's welfare.
+Senior Manager Manager in any agency above first line manager.
+Serious Case Review SCRs are undertaken when: (a) abuse or neglect of a child is known or suspected; and (b) either - (i) the child has died; or

-(i) the child has died; or(ii) the child has been seriously harmed and there is cause for concern as to the way in which the authority, their Board partners or other relevant persons have worked together to safeguard the child.
-Social Worker or Child's Social Worker Social work qualified professional with case responsibility.
-Staff / staff member Any individual/s working in a voluntary, employed, professional or unqualified capacity, including foster carers and approved adopters.
+(ii) the child has been seriously harmed and there is cause for concern as to the way in which the authority, their Board partners or other relevant persons have worked together to safeguard the child.
+Social Worker or Child's Social Social work qualified professional with case responsibility.
+Worker Staff / staff member Any individual/s working in a voluntary, employed, professional or unqualified capacity, including foster carers and approved adopters.
 TFR Trafford First Response Working Together Working Together to Safeguard Children (2015) is a guidance document produced by the DFE setting out how all agencies and professionals should work together to safeguard children and promote children's welfare.